whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter1.md

     <p><strong>Enter Wyrmling Trapsmith.</strong> Wyrmling Trapsmith will interrupt Tilda's meeting with Kyman to complain that some of his booze has gone missing.
 He will blame Kyman, claiming that one of Kyman's thieves must have stolen it.
 Kyman will deny it strongly (it wasn't him, it was Ogrun).
 Unless Tilda calms him down Wyrmling will leave in a huff.

+    <p><strong>Maggie Pelagius</strong> Maggie Pelagius is a corrupt law-enforcement officer from Westport.
+She has been hunting Tilda for years, always to have Tilda slip out of her grasp.
+Tilda will be approached by Maggie on leaving Kyman's house.
+Maggie will have a wanted poster with Tilda's face on it.
+Maggie will ask Tilda if she 'has seen this woman?' but does not recognize her.</p>

     <h4>Silas of Irons Entrance</h4>